100 Colourised Photos of WW1 for the 1918-2018 Centenary

 The German government claimed that Lusitania was a legitimate target due to the war supplies she was carrying - as were many other British ships.
 However, British and American enquiries later declared the sinking to have been unlawful.
 The colour scheme shown was from an earlier voyage as reports suggest that on her fateful voyage, the funnels had been painted black as a form of wartime camouflage.

 96. Soldiers, probably from the 12th Battalion, the East Surrey Regiment, in a British communication trench in Ploegsteert Wood, during the Battle of Messines, 11th June 1917.

 97. Edna C. Smith and William D. Cookson, an American soldier during the First World War.
-They were sweethearts who later married and became farmers in New Brunswick, Canada and Down East Maine.
+They were married when this photo was taken and became farmers in New Brunswick, Canada and Down East Maine.
 Thank you to Diana Haynes for permission to include the photo here.

 98. On 22nd May 1915, the Quintinshill rail disaster occurred near Gretna Green, Scotland at Quintinshill on the Caledonian Railway Main Line linking Glasgow and Carlisle.

 The crash, which involved five trains, killed a probable 226 and injured 246 and remains the worst rail crash in British history in terms of loss of life.
 Those killed were mainly Territorial soldiers from the 1/7th (Leith) Battalion, the Royal Scots heading for Gallipoli.
 The precise death toll was never established with confidence as the roll list of the regiment was destroyed by the fire.